 SCREEN: Calculation of head (h) in a spreadsheet displaying the equation: h = D4 – D3.

-Increase the flow rate by approximately 1 to 1.3 liters per second and wait for it to stabilize to obtain the flow rate and corresponding head [1].
+Increase the flow rate by approximately 15 to 20 gallons per minute and wait for it to stabilize to obtain the flow rate and corresponding head [1].
 Increase the flow rate at least five more times until the water level reaches near the top of the V-notch [2].

 Talent adjusting the flow rate and waiting for stabilization.